 As colleagues, the main way they will bond is by working on projects together.
 Depending on how close they are, you'll rarely see them working on separate projects, and when they do, they'll mostly keep the other updated on theirs, giving each other advice, testing out each other's ideas, working together always.
 It's important for them to not become dependent on the other to work on their projects - yes, they love working together, but letting that take over their lives would be unhealthy.

-Friendship is literally just normal friendship, its actual meaning is vague, but it often involves an emotional aspect that isn’t necessarily connected to their pursuit of knowledge and creativity.
+Friendship is vaguer than the other two, but it often involves an emotional aspect that isn't necessarily connected to their pursuit of knowledge and creativity.

 I also sometimes draw stuff!
 I'll keep it on a separate page to make it less spammy.